DataSF/draft-publishing-standards/formats/text.md

 **Lower case**

-* Categories when the source system presents them in caps and there's no way to interpret them to camel case
+* Categories when the source system presents them in caps and there's no way to interpret them to title case
 * [Research suggests lower case as opposed to uppercase is easier to read](https://www.microsoft.com/typography/ctfonts/wordrecognition.aspx) for humans and just as useful to machines, note exceptions above

 ### Is anything wrong, unclear, missing?